httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 2.  **Pessimistic Locking**: The server processes requests for a given upload resource sequentially, effectively creating an exclusive lock on that resource.
 A new request is only processed after the previous one completes.
 This can be simpler to implement but may lead to delays if a request hangs from the server's perspective.

-3.  **Optimistic Concurrency Control**: By maintaining the upload's state in a strongly consistent datastore, the server can atomically check if the `Upload-Offset` in a request matches the resource's current state.
-If they do not match, the server can reject the request with a `409 (Conflict)` status code.
+3.  **Optimistic Concurrency Control**: The server detects concurrent modifications by atomically checking the resource's state before applying changes.
+If a conflict is detected, the server rejects the request with a 409 (Conflict) status code, ensuring that only one of multiple parallel requests can succeed.

 Servers SHOULD choose a strategy that best fits their architecture while fulfilling the requirements of this section.
 Regardless of the chosen strategy, clients SHOULD be prepared to handle a `409 (Conflict)` response as a recoverable error, as described in {{upload-appending}}.